SAP-samples/abap-cheat-sheets/05_Constructor_Expressions.md

 *bby     5       10
 *cccy    6       20

-"Using the CORRESPONDING operator to handle different types
+"Using the CORRESPONDING operator to handle types whose components have non-identical names
 TYPES: BEGIN OF s2,
           col1 TYPE c LENGTH 5,
           col2 TYPE i,